Plan An Amazing Trip To Alaska – 7 Day Alaska Itinerary

 However, there is a fish hatchery near the Eagle River in Anchorage.
 The Fish Creek hatchery is only open certain days of the week.
 You will be able to see lots of fish which might not be as cool as fishing but pretty close!

 Day 1 pretty much covered all of Anchorage.
 If you want to hang out another day in Anchorage look at Day 5.
 These are amazing activities near Anchorage.
-In this itinerary we will head south.
+In this Alaska itinerary, we will head south.

 The ultimate plan is to head to Seward.
 The drive from Anchorage to Seward is one of the most beautiful drives in Alaska.
 Plan the entire day for driving and sightseeing along the way.